michalpawlowicz/Particle-Swarm-Optimization/README.md

 # Multi Agent Particle Swarm Optimization

-This repository is an attempt to implement the PSO algorithm and compare it to a naively parallelized version it terms of it speedup on multicore machines and it's convergence.
+This repository is an attempt to implement fully-decentralized PSO algorithm and compare it to a naively parallelized version it terms of it speedup on multicore machines and it's convergence.

 ## Introduction